-Today, there are more than 700 for-profit nursing homes in Southern California and even more residential care facilities for the elderly, including assisted living facilities, memory care, and board and care homes.
-On any given day, more than 50,000 Southern California seniors and dependent adults are being cared for in these facilities, and on too many occasions these residents becoming the victims neglect or physical abuse while residing at the very place that is supposed to provide them care and safety.
+Today there are more than 700 for-profit nursing homes in Southern California and an even greater number of residential care facilities for the elderly, including assisted living facilities, memory care, and board and care homes.
+On any given day, more than 50,000 Southern California seniors and dependent adults are being cared for in these facilities, and on too many occasions these residents are becoming the victims neglect or physical abuse while residing at the very place that is supposed to provide them care and safety.
 Our San Diego nursing home negligence lawyers are here to help.

 If you want to talk to a lawyer about a case of neglect, abuse, or malpractice in the nursing home or assisted living setting, please call us today.
 There is never a fee to discuss a matter, and you will get an honest appraisal of your case.

 In our two decades of representing individuals and families who have been victims of nursing home abuse and neglect we have pretty much seen it all, from sexual abuse, fractures that go untreated, and wounds that become necrotic (and even maggot infested).
 But from the hundreds of cases we have been involved in, there are several broad categories of neglect or abuse have emerged.Falls Causing Injury